Acton, Massachusetts: Water district

-The Acton Water District is a community public water supply that delivers drinking water to the majority (about 90 percent) of the residents of the town of Acton, Massachusetts.
-All of the water provided from the district comes from seven wells located within the town of Acton.
+The Acton Water District is a community public water supply that delivers drinking water to the majority (about 90 percent) of the residents of the town of Acton.
+All of the water provided from the district comes from seven wells located within the township.
 The district's system consists of 106 mi of water main, four storage tanks, and water treatment facilities including aeration, activated granulated carbon (GAC), an advanced Zenon(R) filtration facility, plus fluoridation and state mandated chlorination.

 Separate from the Water District, residents of Great Road (Route 2A) obtain their water from the mains running down their street, that connect Nagog Pond to the Concord water system.
 They are billed by Concord.
 The pond is both in North Acton and Littleton, but Concord apparently has the water rights.

 Sewers

 Most homes and businesses in Acton (approximately 80%) use private on-site sewage systems (i.e. septic tanks).
 Higher density developments such as condominiums and apartment buildings (approximately 10% of the town) use private sewers which go to small-scale private treatment plants.

 In 2001, Acton completed its first public sewer system, which serves approximately 10% of the town, primarily in South Acton.
 A betterment fee is charged to property owners whose property is sited proximate to the sewage lines, whether or not they connect to the system.